In the UK, police records are kept on the Police National Computer for 100 years, and these can only be removed under certain circumstances.

 - No Further Action at Holborn Police Station for Common Assault

-Contact our criminal record solicitors today
+Contact our police record deletion solicitors solicitors today

 If you would like to enquire about getting your police records removed or need urgent specialist advice, please do not hesitate to contact us.